How to Become an Auto Broker: Education and Career Roadmap

 Car shows and auctions provide an excellent place to pick up stock for a new broker.
 While obtaining physical vehicles for resale might not be your chosen job as an independent auto broker, car dealers should definitely look into this option as a means of stocking their car lots.

-Step 5: Commence Business
+Step 5: Maintain Licensure

 Once you have chosen your career path and obtained all of the proper licenses, you are free to begin transacting with customers.
 Be sure to maintain your licenses so that they are current.
 Failure to comply with all laws and regulations can result in hefty fines and penalties.